Exclusive Occupancy in a New York Divorce

 When can the court award exclusive occupancy?

-The court can award exclusive occupancy either on a temporary basis while the divorce is pending and it can award exclusive occupancy as part of the final judgment.
+- Pendente Lite Exclusive Occupancy.
+The court can award exclusive occupancy either on a temporary basis while the divorce is pending as part of a pendente lite motion.
+This right terminates when the divorce judgment is issued.

 Final exclusive occupancy is based on a wider variety of factors, including the need of the custodial parent to live in the marital residence.